Stress and periods : what is the impact on the menstrual cycle?

-Does stress affect menstruation and the menstrual cycle?
+Does stress affect periods and the menstrual cycle?

 Stressful situations can take many forms.
-In fact, in a stressful situation and in order to cope with it, the body will secrete hormones in quantities that are too high compared to usual.
-It is in fact the secretion of adrenaline and cortisol (the stress hormone) that are the causes of the problem!
+In fact, in a stressful situation and to cope with it, the body will secrete hormones in excess of its usual levels.
+In fact, it's the secretion of adrenalin and cortisol (the stress hormone) that causes the problem!
 Cortisol is secreted by the adrenal glands.
-Basically, cortisol is a vital hormone that has several functions, including regulating blood sugar and blood pressure, participating in bone development and acting as a natural anti-inflammatory.
-When you are stressed, cortisol is released in large quantities into the bloodstream, which can influence several mechanisms, including
+Basically, cortisol is a vital hormone with many functions, including regulating blood sugar and blood pressure, participating in bone development and acting as a natural anti-inflammatory.
+When you're stressed, cortisol is released in large quantities into the bloodstream, which can influence several mechanisms, in particular:

-- the secretions of hormones of the female cycle: progesterone and estrogen, which impacts ovulation
+- secretions of female cycle hormones: progesterone and estrogen, which affect ovulation

-- the thyroid function (cortisol will stop the secretion of TSH and thus prevent the thyroid gland from secreting the T4 hormone which has effects on the ovarian function)
+- thyroid function (cortisol stops TSH secretion, preventing the thyroid gland from secreting T4 hormone, which affects ovarian function)

-- the production of GABA which is a neurotransmitter that reduces menstrual pain.
+- production of GABA, a neurotransmitter which reduces menstrual pain.

-It is very common for women to be stressed during their menstrual cycle.
-Again, it's all about hormones.
-But there may be things that happen afterwards that make the anxiety worse during this time.
-These can be simple things in life, such as an exam deadline, or more serious things such as illness, bereavement or something else.
+It's very common for women to feel stressed during their menstrual cycle.
+Here again, it's all a question of hormones.
+But later elements can make anxiety worse during this period.
+These can be simple things in life, such as exam deadlines, or more serious things like illness, bereavement or the like.

-Some women may also be anxious, especially if they suffer from painful premenstrual syndrome (PMS), painful periods or a heavy, uncontrolled flow of menstrual blood that makes it difficult for them to get through their day.
-Except that stressing about these things has a snowball effect and the anxiety only increases, causing a variety of repercussions.
+Some women can also be anxious, especially if they suffer from painful premenstrual syndrome (PMS), painfulperiods or an abundant, anarchic menstrual flow that prevents them from living their daily lives as they should.
+Except that stressing for these reasons has a snowball effect, and the anxious state only increases, causing a variety of repercussions.

-Too much cortisol affectsovulation and can interrupt it.
-If ovulation is interrupted, menstrual bleeding may be delayed or even disappear in some cases.
-If this absence of menstruation lasts more than three months, it is called amenorrhea.
+Cortisol levels that are too high have an impact onovulation, and can even interrupt it.
+If ovulation is interrupted, menstrual bleeding may be delayed or, in some cases, even disappear.
+If this absence of periods lasts longer than three months, it's called amenorrhea.
 But the absence of menstrual flow can also be due topsychological factors, such as shock, depression or anxiety.

-If you no longer have your period, you must first rule out any external cause such as
+If you no longer have your periods, the first thing to do is to rule out any external causes, such as :

-- Prolonged breastfeeding (since with lactation, women do not have menstrual discharge and do not ovulate)
+- Prolonged breastfeeding (since lactation means no menstrual discharge and no ovulation)

-- Hormonal contraception: the pill, the implant or the IUD can cause an absence of menstrual flow or very light bleeding
+- Hormonal contraception: the pill, implant or IUD can cause an absence of menstrual flow or very light bleeding.

 - PCOS (polycystic ovary syndrome) or ovarian dystrophy